AdamPayzant/COMP4109Project/README.md

 ### Client

 The client was built using electron.
 It should run on linux, mac, and windows.
-The current implimentation has the user run the client using electron.
-Future plans include distributing an client exported as a full electron application.
+The current implimentation has the user run the client using electron. ~~Future plans include distributing an client exported as a full electron application.~~ (See section *Final State of the client*)
-(Run from an executable and all libraries are included in the file).

 ---